Twelfth Night Dance

 Illustrated on the front of this card is an elaborately decorated Twelfth Cake embellished with the majestic figures of the King and Queen.
 It was good to know this ancient festival was still being celebrated in the early years of the 20th century, in this instance by the Old Vic Theatre, with the ceremony of Cutting the Cake taking place during the evening.

-Hastily looking at the inside of the card, during the fair, I assumed the two pencilled names would be of no significance, but later, with the benefit of closer scrutiny it became clear the scribbles were the autographs of two celebrities of the day, Marie Ney and Sybil Thorndike, both British actresses.
+Hastily looking at the inside of the card, during the fair, it was assumed the two pencilled names would be of no significance, but later, with the benefit of closer scrutiny it became clear the scribbles were the autographs of two celebrities of the day, Marie Ney and Sybil Thorndike, both British actresses.

 Whether Marie partnered the anonymous owner of the card in the Fox Trot or likewise Sybil in the One Step we'll never know.
 Perhaps the signatures were a memento for an admirer of a merry, happy time.